p2p-org/p2p-wallet-ios/README.md

 ### Switch statement
-For enumwe don't use default in switch.
+For enum we don't use default in switch.
 When changing the enum during assembly, all the places where it is used will be immediately visible:

 🟢
 ```